MultiSafepay/docs/content/api/reference/customer-object.md

 ----------------
 `locale` | string | required

-Displays the correct language and payment methods on the payment page, and influences sending email templates.
+Localizes the payment page with the customer's language, region, and available payment methods.
+For more information, see [Locale parameter](/developer/api/locale-parameter/).
 Format: ab_CD with [ISO 639 language codes](https://www.iso.org/iso-639-language-codes.html) and [ISO 3166 country codes](https://www.iso.org/iso-3166-country-codes.html).
-Default: `en_US`.
+Default: `en_US` (American English).

 ----------------
-`ip_address` | string | optional but recommended
+`ip_address` | string | required / recommended

-The IP address of the customer.
+The customer's IP address.
-Recommended for [post-payment](/payments/methods/billing-suite/) and [credit card](/payments/methods/credit-and-debit-cards/) payment methods.
+Required for [post-payment methods](/payments/methods/billing-suite/) and [credit cards](/payments/methods/credit-and-debit-cards/) as part of our [fraud check](/payments/methods/credit-and-debit-cards/user-guide/evaluating-uncleared-transactions/), optional but recommended for other payment methods.
-MultiSafepay [validates customer IP addresses](/developer/api/validating-customer-ip-address) to help detect fraudulent payments.
+If empty or incorrect (e.g. your IP address instead of the customer's) when required, the transaction status may be **Uncleared**, or even **Declined**.

 ----------------
 `forwarded_ip` | string | required

-The [X-Forwarded-For](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) header of the customer request when using a proxy.
+The [X-Forwarded-For](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) header of the customer object when using a proxy.
-For more information, see [Validating customer IP addresses](/developer/api/validating-customer-ip-address).
+To retrieve the customer's IP address:

+- If there is a proxy, use `forwarded_ip`.
+- Otherwise, use `ip_address`.

 ----------------
 `first_name` | string | required